The Joy Max Guide to Raising Swallowtail Butterflies

 What You'll Need:

-1. A mesh enclosure.
+A mesh enclosure.
 I bet if you are handy you could build a cool one.
 I love this one on Etsy.
 For now, I use a pop-up habitat.
 Some experts prefer these to built enclosures as they can be easily sanitized.
-If you want to raise more than ten at once, get more than one enclosure.
+If you want to raise more than ten at once, or raise another type of butterfly, like Monarchs, get a second enclosure.
+This is the large one that I use.

-2. Small container for water to hold plant cuttings.
+Small container for water to hold plant cuttings.
 Finally, a use for all those big jars you’ve saved!
 You probably don’t want to use anything too nice.
 They are going to get shit on.
+If you have something heavy, that will help anchor the enclosure and also keep it from tumping over in a strong breeze.

 Daily Caterpillar Care: